City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 If the value is a boolean, "true" allows everything and "false" disallows.

 If the value is a string, it names the allowed modifier/element.
-All other ones are disallowed and not emitted.
+All other ones are disallowed and not outputted.

-If the value is a map, it has name/rule pairs that names explicitly what modifiers/elements are emitted.
+If the value is a map, it has name/rule pairs that names explicitly what modifiers/elements are allowed and outputted.

 **Very important rule to remember: if one named entity is allowed, all other ones are disallowed!**

 ### The "modifiers" rule

 Modifers to emit.
-By default all modifiers are emitted.
+By default all modifiers are outputted.

 The value can be a boolean, string or map.